MWSandbox/docs/notes/k8s-deep-dive.md

     - Processes running as root in a container can run as non-root on the host -> root only inside the user namespace
     - Granted capabilities are also only valid within the user namespace

+# Deployments
+  - Change causes for the revision history can be added via annotation `kubernetes.io/change-cause`
+  - `progressDeadlineSeconds` can be set to tell when a deployment progress has stalled
+  - `.spec.revisionHistoryLimit` can be set to specify how many old ReplicaSets to retain

+# StatefulSets
+  - Runs a group of pods and maintains a sticky identity for each of those pods, maintained across any rescheduling
+  - Provides guarantees about ordering and uniqueness of the pods
+  - Deleting a StatefulSet will not delete associated volumes
+  - Require a Headless Service for the network identity
+  - Pod identity consist of an ordinal, stable network identity (provided via headless service) and stable storage
+    - Ordinal index is visible in pods as label `apps.kubernetes.io/pod-index`
+    - Network ID:
+        - Hostname = [STATEFULSET NAME]-[ORDINAL]
+        - Pod DNS = [POD]-[ORDINAL].[SVC].[NS].svc.cluster.local
+    - Each PVC is associated with a specific pod and will be re-attached after re-scheduling
+  - Since `1.32` PVC retention can be controlled with `.spec.persistentVolumeClaimRetentionPolicy` field

+# Jobs
+  - `.spec.completions` can be set to specify how many pods need to complete (for parallel executions)
+  - If parallel execution is set without specifying completions, a work queue can be implemented
+    - Each pod nees to be capable to determine when the overall job is termated with success
+    - Once a pod exits with success all other pods should be in the process of exiting
+  - Pods can be restarted on failure via policy - pod stays on the node, but container is re-run -> local restarts need to be supported
+  - Pods in parallel execution can be indexed for specific retry logic (since `1.33`)
+  - failure and success policies can be configured - e.g. to ignore specific error codes or succeed on specific results
+  - Completed jobs remain and need to be deleted manually
+  - Automatic cleanup via.
+    - cronjobs with capacity-based cleanup policy
+    - TTL by specifying `.spec.ttlSecondsAfterFinished`
+  - Cronjobs:
+    - Concurrency policy can be set to allow, forbid or replace (replace old job run with new one)
+    - Timezones can be specifiec by `.spec.timeZone` field (since `1.27`) - otherwise local time zone is assumed

 # Controllers
 -  A control loop is a non-terminating loop that regulates the state of a system.
 In Kubernetes, controllers are control loops that watch the state of your cluster, then make or request changes where needed.
 Each controller tries to move the current cluster state closer to the desired state.
 -  Built-in controllers run in the kube-controller-manager